serenayl/NYCZR8127AlternateHeightAndSetbackRegulationsDaylightEvaluation/README.md

-# NYC ZR 81-27: Alternate Height and Setback Regulations - Daylight Evaluation
+# NYC ZR 81-27: Daylight Evaluation

 C# in-progress version of this